ahnafarnab/ahnafarnab.github.io/README.md

 **Portfolio Site: https://ahnafarnab.github.io/**

-This repository hosts his personal academic-portfolio website built using static HTML/CSS (via the Antigravity template) and deployed on GitHub Pages.
+This repository hosts his personal academic-portfolio website built using static HTML/CSS and deployed on GitHub Pages.
 It presents his research, methods, achievements, and creative work — all in one place.

 ---